|

 relations firms, and advertising agencies in copyright matters.

+The benefits of hiring a small law firm.
 Working with a small firm is much more rewarding than working with a

 large law firm for both the client and the attorney.
 It allows you